 “But I, by your great mercy, will come into your house; in reverence will I bow down toward your holy temple” (Psalm 5:7)

 “Come let us bow in worship, let us kneel before the LORD our Maker” (Psalm 95:6)

 “…These people honor me with their lips, but their hearts are far from me.
 They worship me in vain; their teachings are but rules taught by men” (Mark 7:6-7)

-Since this concept was in existence before Christianity and was known outside the church, its presence in Catholicism today points to the fact that it was assimilated into their belief system.
-This pagan influx into the church of Rome started from the 4th century.
-The pagans flocking into the church wanted to continue their devotions to their pantheon of gods, so step by step, the apostate church allowed them to continue it in the church under a new toga – as “saints!”
-Here’s a break down of this mixture.
+Since this concept was in existence before Christianity and was known outside the church, its presence in Catholicism today points to its assimilation at some point.
+This pagan influx majorly started from the 4th century.
+The pagans flocking into the church ostensibly wanted to continue their devotions to their pantheon of gods, so step by step, the apostate church allowed them to continue it in the church under a new toga – as “saints.”
+Here’s a break down:

 Just like the pagan Romans had different deities for different profession with different days of devotion, Catholicism too developed different “saints” for different aspects of life with different “feast days.”

 St. Thomas (Dec.
 21) for Architects.

 St. Matthew (Sept.
 21) for bankers.